shensilv/shensilv.github.io/index.md

 ## Welcome to my page

-I am a first year PhD student at the University of Edinburgh, doing research in complex traits genetics.
-This page is to document my research and other interesting personal projects.
+I am a first year PhD student at the University of Edinburgh, doing research in statistical genetics.
+This page is to document some research and other interesting personal projects.

-## Human genetic variation - playing around with datasets